 The Man and His Message

-Dhirendra Krishna Shastri popularly known as Bageshwar Dham Sarkar is a religious preacher and the head of the Bageshwar Dham Ashram in the Chhatarpur district of Madhya Pradesh.
+Dhirendra Krishna Shastri popularly known as Bageshwar Dham Sarkar is a religious preacher and the head of the Bageshwar Dham Ashram in the Chhatarpur district of MP.

-Both the Congress and BJP have turned Madhya Pradesh into an experimental ground for Hindutva politics as both parties are prioritising this agenda over other vital developmental issues.
+Both the Congress and BJP have turned MP into an experimental ground for Hindutva politics as both parties are prioritising this agenda over other vital developmental issues.
 As a result, even religious figures are trying to gauge the potential impact of the current political climate on their interests.

 New Hindutva Proponent Gaining Ground in MP

-Shastri's influence in Madhya Pradesh is growing, and it is becoming a significant factor in the state's electoral politics.
-He has a considerable following in his home district of Chhatarpur where the BJP won one seat and the Congress three seats in the 2018 assembly elections.
+Shastri's influence in MP is growing, and it is becoming a significant factor in the state's electoral politics.
+He has a considerable following in his home district of Chhatarpur where the BJP won one seat and the Congress three seats in the 2018 Assembly elections.

 Media Promotion of Shastri's Ideology Raises Concerns